konstantinosg5/6sem/OpSyst/ReadMe.txt

    - Understanding race conditions and how to prevent them.

 3. Interprocess Communication (IPC)
+   - Signals: Notifying processes of events such as SIGINT and SIGTERM.
    - Pipes: Simple unidirectional communication between related processes.
-   - Message Queues: Sending structured messages between unrelated processes.
-   - Shared Memory: Fast data exchange by mapping memory between processes.
-   - Signals: Notifying processes of events such as SIGINT and SIGTERM.
+   - Shockets and Server communication.

 4. Practical Applications
    - Implementing a simple producer-consumer model.